speakeasy-api/moonshine/README.md

 1. Clone the repository
 2. Run `pnpm install` to install the dependencies
-3. Run `pnpm build` to build the package
-4. Run `pnpm storybook` to start the storybook server
+3. Run `pnpm storybook` to start the storybook server

 If you'd like to develop Moonshine in tandem with another app, you can follow the steps outlined below in the **Linking the library locally** section.